roro9999/roro9999/README.md

 ### Hello I am roro. 🎢
 -----------------------

 I like to make websites and apps for fun.
-Open source advocate (Aka fan).
+Open source advocate.

 The project I am currently working on is [Bar Automation](https://barautomation.digital/) it is a chrome extension to help you suere limited items for retail cost.
 I'm currently trying to learn react JS and Swift.